Shiojiri, Nagano: Demographics

 Per Japanese census data, the population of Shiojiri has recently plateaued after several decades of growth.

 Government

 Shiojiri has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 18 members.

-Toshiyuki Oguchi is serving as the current mayor of Shiojiri.
-His first win in the mayor election was in 2002.
+Takashi Momose is serving as the current mayor of Shiojiri since 2022.

 Economy

 The economy of Shiojiri is largely agricultural, with grapes, apples, pears, and wine production as major components.
 The manufacturing sector includes precision instrumentation.
+Epson has major production and R&D facilities of inkjet printheads and the Seiko wristwatches in Shiojiri.
+Companies that have manufacturing operations in Shiojiri include Nidec Copal, Sanko, Keio Juuki Seibi, Kissei Pharmaceutical, and Resonac Ceramics.

 Education

 Shiojiri has nine public elementary schools and five public middle schools operated by the city government, and one public elementary school and one public middle school shared with neighbouring Tatsuno.
 The city also has two public high schools operated by the Nagano Prefectural Board of Education, and one private high school.
 The Matsumoto Dental University is also located in Shiojiri.